StevenTammen/StevenTammen.github.io/pages/about.md

 - "Market myself"
 - Make money by locking content behind exclusive mailing lists, paid eBooks, monthly subscriptions, or other things of the sort
 - Make money through advertising or affiliate marketing

+### Writing And Biases

+I do my best to avoid letting personal variables (socioeconmic status, religion, politics, etc.) affect the writing on this site, which I hope to keep as objective as possible.
+I also do my best to avoid conflicts of interest:

+- I make no money from running this site: I do not have advertisements, I do not review things I have not bought with my own money, I do not use affiliate links, and I do not sell anything.
+- I do not have instutitional or corporate ties influencing me to write in a certain way.

+If you believe any writing on the site is biased, please tell me so, for I do not wish for this to be the case.

 ### Backend